A winter weekend at Forsthofalm Hotel and Spa, Austria

 You simply cannot escape the smell of the freshly baked bread here at Forsthofalm and you won’t want to either.

-I don’t usually eat a lot of bread but I can confirm that I think I ate my weight in the gold dust they bake here on site.
+I don’t usually eat a lot of bread but I ate my weight in the gold dust baked here on site.

-It was evident in every dish I ate and set my eyes on here in the Kukka restaurant (where breakfast, afternoon tea and dinner is served for guests) that the chef take pride in their art.
-The flavours, the vegan creativity, the options for honeys, superfoods, cheeses, teas and spreads and just the menu in general was outstanding.
+Breakfast, afternoon tea and dinner is served for guests in the Kukka restaurant.
+It was evident in every dish I ate and saw here that the chefs take pride in their art.
+The flavours, the vegan creativity, the options for honeys, superfoods, cheeses, teas and spreads were all amazing.
+In fact, just the menu in general was outstanding.

-Considering there aren’t any other restaurants within reasonable walking distance from the hotel, Forsthofalm had better do a good job right?
-They get a 12/10 from me.
+Considering there aren’t any other restaurants within reasonable walking distance from the hotel, Forsthofalm had to do a good job, right?
+Well, they get a 12/10 from me.

 Skiing in the Saalbach Hinterglemm area…